Jenil013/Blockchain/README.md

 ---

-## 🔍 What makes this README "interactive"?

-- Clear, copy-paste command examples (curl & Python) so you can try the API immediately.
-- Postman examples to import and play with the API visually.
-- Endpoint request/response examples so you can paste into your terminal or REST client.
-- Troubleshooting tips and quick debugging checklist.

----

 ## 📁 Project structure (quick)

 - `server.py` — small Flask web server exposing endpoints to interact with the chain.